High Speed Train Worldwide

 The first cross-border high speed trains: Eurostar

 Eurostar trains were first put into service in November of 1994, connecting London in the UK, Paris in France, and Brussels in Belgium.
-Today, the Eurostar high speed trains are still the only cross-border high speed trains in the world.
+In April 2023, the second cross-border high speed train, China – Laos train D87/D88 started to provide service between Kunming, the capital city of China’s southwestern Yunnan province and Vientiane, Laos’ capital city.

 The current highest running speed: 350km/h (217mph)